PlaneboiShaurya/Aviation-Website/README.md

 # Aviation-Website
+Shaurya Kaushik
-Shaurya Kaushik Btech CSE AIML B9 500107220 R2142221351
+Btech CSE AIML B9
+500107220
+R2142221351

-# I have used integrated Java Scropt and CSS.
+-->I have used integrated Java Script and CSS.

 This Website will take you through the right path to become a Pilot.
 We have explained the different types of Pilot jobs, Military Aviation covered 2 National and 2 International Airlines (Other Airlines have more or the less same procedure) and the eligibility to of each.
 Just read through and get ready to hustle to earn your wings.

 I have hosted the website